umernalla/DeveloperDayResources/README.md

 To access the slides from Dr. Yves Hilpisch's presentation please go to: http://hilpisch.com/ref_dev_day.pdf

+To access the slides from Felix Zumstein's presentation and code samples please go to: https://github.com/xlwings/xlwings-eikon and also https://gitlab.com/xlwings/xlwings-workflow

 To stay updated with the latest news, articles, samples, video tutorials, Q&A forums and much more please go to: https://developers.refinitiv.com/home